Madewood Plantation House: History

 The mansion was built for Colonel Thomas Pugh in 1846 and was designed by architect Henry Howard in Greek Revival style.
 The house was originally the manor house for a 10000 acre sugar plantation.

 Thomas Pugh was the half brother of William Whitmell Hill Pugh who owned the Woodlawn plantation and Alexander Franklin Pugh who was part owner of the Augustin, Bellevue, Boatner, and New Hope plantations.
 Thomas Pugh died of yellow fever in 1852.
 During the Civil War, the lawns were used by Union troops as a hospital.

+Robert Lee Baker purchased the house and plantation in 1916.
+It comprised 3,000 acres, of which 1,000 acres were under cultivation.

-The Madewood house was purchased by Harold Marshall in 1964 and underwent major restoration that was completed in 1978.
+The Madewood house was then purchased by Harold Marshall in 1964 and underwent major restoration that was completed in 1978.
 It was declared a National Historic Landmark in 1983.
+Based on the nomination form for landmark status (NRHP Ref.
+No. 73000860), which includes photos and is dated 1973, the photo attached to this article showing a ruined house is incorrectly labeled as Madewood “in a state ruin.”
+That photo could be Seven Oaks Plantation near New Orleans in 1973, which was four years before its final demolition.

 Today it is run as a tourist attraction and a bed and breakfast.

 In popular culture

 The plantation has been featured in several film and television productions, including A Woman Called Moses (1978), Sister, Sister (1987), and The Beguiled (2017).

 Portions of Beyonce's visual album Lemonade (2016) were filmed at the location.

 The music video for J. Cole's "G.O.M.D."
 (2015) was filmed at the plantation.